mefengl/what-i-read/README.md

 https://mp.weixin.qq.com/s/ctW_LjGQms_kUMfheM4dnQ XiaoLai's reading, I still don't have the economic foundation to read English e-books (an excuse)

 https://mp.weixin.qq.com/s/RcWZ9_cG3jF94m3QQ7jqrA One of Maozhu 's trip, looks cozy one compare to previous

+11

+https://www.cold-takes.com/all-possible-views-about-humanitys-future-are-wild/ , remind me of "if the future is infinite, then any time is the very begining"